jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 ### 2. Babel 7 Support

 Next.js now runs on Babel 7.
-Babel provides a way for developers to use the latest JavaScript syntax while allowing them to not worry about how to make it backwards compatible for their users by translating it.
+Babel provides a way for developers to use the latest JavaScript syntax while allowing them to not worry about how to make it backward compatible for their users by translating it.

 Babel 7 is faster and ships with a lot of new features such as: